 In today’s fast-paced and often high-pressure work environments, the concept of a trauma-informed workplace has become increasingly relevant.
-It fosters a supportive, understanding and resilient organisational culture that recognises the impact of trauma on employees’ mental and emotional well-being.
+It fosters a supportive, understanding, and resilient organizational culture that acknowledges the impact of trauma on employees’ mental and emotional well-being.

-This guide explores what a trauma-informed workplace is, its benefits and strategies to promote a trauma-informed work culture.
+This guide explores what a trauma-informed organization is, its benefits, and strategies to promote a trauma-informed work culture.

 What Is a Trauma-Informed Workplace?

-A trauma-informed workplace recognises the prevalence and impact of trauma on its employees and takes proactive steps to ensure a safe, supportive and empathetic work environment.
-It’s about understanding that trauma affects individuals differently and can significantly influence one’s work performance, engagement and interpersonal relationships.
+A trauma-informed workplace recognizes the prevalence and impact of trauma on its employees.
+It takes proactive steps to ensure a safe, supportive, and empathetic work environment through trauma-informed care.
+It’s about understanding that trauma affects individuals differently and can significantly influence one’s work performance, engagement, and interpersonal relationships.

-Implementing a trauma-informed approach means recognising signs of trauma in employees, offering support and accommodations and preventing re-traumatisation through workplace practices and policies.
+Implementing a trauma-informed approach means recognizing signs of trauma in employees, offering support and accommodations, and preventing re-traumatization through workplace practices and policies.
 It involves training leaders and staff to be sensitive to the needs of those who have experienced trauma and to foster an environment that promotes healing and resilience.

 Why Is Having a Trauma-Informed Workplace Important?